 According to Juras, if someone is just starting up a machine shop, 99 percent of the time, they start with a basic vertical mill because:

 - The price point is much lower

-“Shops typically start with the verticals, then as work comes in, they may add a horizontal if it makes sense for the work parts they’re machining,” says Juras.
+“Shops typically start with the vertical milling machines, then as work comes in, they may add a horizontal milling machine if it makes sense for the work parts they’re machining,” says Juras.

 He recalls his experience when he ran his own machine shop.
 “We were running a part that took 47 minutes,” he recounts.
 “It required nine separate operations on a vertical mill.
 Eventually, I acquired a horizontal mill and reduced those nine operations to two.
 The part was then done in 22 minutes.”

 Juras relates his experience working in R&D for an automotive manufacturer that had both vertical and horizontal mills, in terms of how the work impacts the better mill configuration: “We were doing fast turnaround of components, and each one required that a series of questions be asked and answered.
 How fast was it needed?
 How many operations were needed to produce the part?
 What was the availability of the equipment?
 How many were needed?
 All these questions determined whether we’d put the part on a vertical or horizontal mill.
 Typically, in R&D, it depends on the number of faces to be machined; generally, it was easier to get on and off the vertical mills.
 There were always pros and cons.
 So much comes down to workholding and fixturing.

 Two other issues make vertical milling machines attractive to start-up operations: training and real estate.
 In an age where manufacturers cry out for qualified machinists, many more are experienced with vertical mills than horizontal ones.
 A tool is only as good as those who operate it, so in addition to the much greater capital cost of horizontal mills (typically three to four times the cost of a vertical mill), the shop owner has to consider the time and investment involved in training personnel for the equipment they have no prior experience in using.